ua-gist-604b-f23/postgis-osm-load/README.md

 ![screenshot_qgis_add_layer_connect.png](screenshot_qgis_add_layer_connect.png)

-Open all the OSM Hawaii layers.
+Open all the OSM Arizona layers.
 Take a screenshot and save it to your github `osm` branch with the name `osm_qgis_screenshot.png`

 ### Deliverables:
 The following two files in a branch named `osm`, submitted as a Pull Request to be merged with master: